PMTM/PMTM.github.io/Timesheets.md

 Though the above example is pretty simple it can be futher simplified.
 Such demand could justified by deriving the display order just from order inside the original document (HTML/XHTML) thus swapping of two slides does not require change of any label or modification of timesheet item elemets.

 On the other hand when using __#name-id__ style selectors the change of order within slides is controlled just by the timesheet list.
 Anyway managing more complex sequences and media synchronization, i.e. multilevel setups like slide and sub-slide animations or interactions, would still require use of __#name-id__ (which is __id__ atribute of particular element).

-After all literal the most siplified slideshow can look like this:
+After all the most siplified slideshow can look like this:

 ```xml
 <timesheet>